radianttap/CardPresentationController/README.md

 ## Requirements

-Currently it’s tested only on iOS.

-It *requires iOS 10*, since it uses [UIViewPropertyAnimator](https://developer.apple.com/documentation/uikit/uiviewpropertyanimator), [UISpringTimingParameters](https://developer.apple.com/documentation/uikit/uispringtimingparameters) and a bunch of other modern UIKit animation APIs.
+*Requires iOS 10*, since it uses [UIViewPropertyAnimator](https://developer.apple.com/documentation/uikit/uiviewpropertyanimator), [UISpringTimingParameters](https://developer.apple.com/documentation/uikit/uispringtimingparameters) and a bunch of other modern UIKit animation APIs.

 On iOS 11 it uses [maskedCorners](https://developer.apple.com/documentation/quartzcore/calayer/2877488-maskedcorners) property to round just the top corners.
 On iOS 10.x it will fallback to rounding all corners.